NCERT Solutions for Class 6 Science Chapter 11 - Nature's Treasure

 Answer:

-Plants take several years to grow in trees and form forests.
+Plants take several years to grow into trees and form forests.
 When forests are cut down because of human activities, it is not easy to bring back all the trees, plants, and animals that lived there.
-Without trees, soil becomes dry, which leads to soil erosion.
+Without trees, the soil becomes dry, which leads to soil erosion.
 Due to this, new plants may not grow well on the same land.
 Also, the place where the forest has been removed can be used for buildings and roads, so there is no space left to plant new trees.
 That is why it is hard to regrow forests.

 Question 7.
 Make a list of five daily activities in which you use natural resources.
 Suggest ways by which you can reduce their use.